Wali al-Ahd

-Wali al-Ahd (ولي العهد) is the Arabic and Islamic term for a designated heir of a ruler, or crown prince.
+Walī al-ʿAhd (Arabic: ولي العهد) is an Arabic title meaning “heir to the covenant” or, more commonly, “crown prince” or “heir apparent.”
+The term is traditionally used for a person formally designated to succeed a king or leader.
+In Islamic political history, Walī al-ʿAhd was used to designate the person appointed as the successor to a caliph, sultan, or other ruler.

+The title became particularly important during the Umayyad and Abbasid periods.
+The term is still officially used today in several Muslim monarchies, including Saudi Arabia, Jordan, Kuwait, Bahrain, and the United Arab Emirates, where Walī al-ʿAhd refers to the crown prince or designated heir to the ruling monarch.

 Origin of the title

 The title emerged in the early caliphates, and can be traced to at least c.
 715. The title itself is ambiguous, as the term walī can mean both 'possessor of' or 'successor to', and the exact scope of ʿahd, 'covenant, testament', is left unclear: it can be interpreted as the covenant of God with humanity as a whole, of the previous caliph, or of the Muslim community.
 The Umayyad caliphs (661–750) certainly favoured a more absolutist interpretation, by which they claimed a mandate deriving directly from God, via their position as heirs to Muhammad.
 By the 740s, the term walī ʿahd al-muslimīn (ولي عهد المسلمين, lit. 'successor to the covenant of the Muslims'), or even the variant walī ʿahd al-muslimīn wa'l muslimāt ('successor to the covenant of the Muslim men and Muslim women') appears in use, either in the sense of the Muslim community pledging allegiance (bayʿa) to the heir-designate, or the heir being the successor to the covenant with the Muslim community.
 The term was established as the usual title of the caliphal heir-apparent by the time of the first Abbasid caliphs (750–1258).